-In the future, subject to the restrictions in the indenture governing our outstanding senior notes and in other instruments governing our other outstanding indebtedness (including our Credit Agreement), we may incur significant amounts of additional indebtedness, including under our Credit Agreement, through the issuance of additional notes or otherwise, in order to fund acquisitions, develop our properties or invest in certain opportunities.
+In the future, subject to the restrictions in the indenture governing our outstanding senior notes and in other instruments governing our other outstanding indebtedness (including our Credit Agreement and the San Mateo Credit Facility), we may incur significant amounts of additional indebtedness, including under our Credit Agreement and the San Mateo Credit Facility, through the issuance of additional notes or otherwise, in order to fund acquisitions, develop our properties or invest in certain opportunities.
 Interest rates on such future indebtedness may be higher than current levels, causing our financing costs to increase accordingly.